Michael D. Rhodes, P.E.Mike.Rhodes@CavellMertz.com

 Mr. Rhodes received a Bachelor of Science in Electrical Engineering from Virginia Tech.
 He is a Registered Professional Engineer in Virginia and is a member and past President of the Association of Federal Communications Consulting Engineers (AFCCE).
 Mr. Rhodes is also a member of the Society of Broadcast Engineers (SBE) and Society of Motion Picture & Television Engineers (SMPTE).
 He also serves as one of two SBE Frequency Coordinators for the Washington/Baltimore area and coordinates the use of all Broadcast Auxiliary Service frequencies for radio & TV stations, networks, as well as visiting broadcasters.

-Mr. Rhodes also serves on the Board of Directors and Treasurer of his 2,700 unit homeowners association and is the Dulles District representative to the Loudoun County Communications Commission.
+Mr. Rhodes also serves as the President of his 2,900 home HOA and is the Dulles District representative to the Loudoun County Communications Commission.
 He holds an amateur radio Extra Class license (KD4LQS), serves as the lead AV technical resource at his church, and was deeply involved in the construction of a new 900 seat sanctuary.